shellinvictus/GriffonAD/README.md

 - `--fromv`: from vulnerable users (NP users (only for unprotected users), blank passwords, and kerberoastable users)
 - `--from USER`: test paths from an arbitrary user
-- `--rights`: view ACEs names instead of actions
+- `--rights`: view ACE names instead of actions
 - `--da`: display only paths to domain admin (prefixed by `+`)
 - `--no-follow`: don't try to continue on new owned targets but display all available scenarios for the current target.
 For example: with a GenericAll on a user, you can